-Copywriting is selling with words.
+Copywriting is selling in writing.
 It’s convincing a prospect that what he has in front of his eyes is the best option for his specific desire/problem.

 The UX copywriter knows how and where to say words that will nudge the person to take an action.

-UX copywriting tells a complete, consistent and convincing story to an user.
+UX copywriting tells a complete, consistent and convincing story to a user.

 This example from Medium is perfect to explain what a UX copywriter does.

-Pop ups are usually quite impertinent so Medium’s UX copywriter thinks about the user experience apologising for the interruption.
+Pop-ups are usually quite impertinent so Medium’s UX copywriter thinks about the user experience by apologising for the interruption.

 And it invites you to sign up with Google or Facebook to simplify the process so you don’t have to type your email etc.